Mjz86/C_colon/mcc.md

- 3. dynamic cast:
+ 3. dynamic cast and smaller objects:

-   bigger v-table sizes but much faster cast with less cache miss. smaller object size because of the v-table pointer only being in the refrence type.
+   a bit bigger v-table sizes but much faster cast with less cache miss. smaller object size because of the v-table pointer only being in the refrence type.